 Cut sprigs or branches in the morning after the dew has evaporated and before the heat of the day.
-The oils in herbs are what give aroma and flavor; and herb oils are at their highest concentration during the morning hours.
+The oils in herbs are what give aroma and flavor, and herb oils are at their highest concentration during the morning hours.
 Harvest herbs for drying just as the first flower buds begin to open.
-This is when the oils in the leaves are most concentrated, yielding peak flavor that lasts once preserved.
+This is when the oils in the leaves are most concentrated, yielding a peak flavor that lasts once preserved.
 Using a sharp knife, pruning scissors, or clippers cut the branches for drying.
 Right after harvesting, wash gently in cool water and dry in the open air.

 Drying in Bundles – In small bundles, tie together at the ends and hand upside-down in a warm, dry, well-vented location, out of direct sunlight.
 Keep the bundles small and somewhat loose, so the air can circulate.
 The attic, shed, or garage are good locations for this.
-Once the leaves feel crisp, usually in a week or less, strip leaves from the stems and store in airtight jars.
+Once the leaves feel crisp, usually in a week or less, strip leaves from the stems and store them in airtight jars.

 Drying on a Rack – Lay branches of herbs in a single layer on a drying rack.
 Before storing, make sure your herbs are completely dry.
 It will take a few days.
 When in doubt, leave it out to dry another day or two more.